-Players of People's Postcode Lottery have provided accessible technology charity cofounder, Fraser, the gift of independence for Christmas through the lifetime funding of guide dog Mabel.
+Players of People's Postcode Lottery have provided accessible technology charity cofounder, Fraser, the gift of independence through the lifetime funding of guide dog Mabel.

 Husband and father of two, Fraser, 38, grew up in Motherwell, Scotland and worked as a postman.
 He began to lose his sight in his late teens but, struggling to face the inevitable, chose to ignore it as best he could.
 By his mid-twenties, however, his sight took a drastic turn for the worst.

 Fraser was first diagnosed with diabetic retinopathy.
 He is completely blind in his left eye but has a small amount of central vision in his right eye that enables him to see shapes but no detail.
 He describes his vision as 'looking through a steamy mirror in the bathroom'.
 This had a profound impact on his confidence and independence and for about two years, he rarely left the house.
 Eventually, not wanting to be defined by his condition, Fraser decided to seek help.
 He said, "Everyone goes through a period in their sight loss journey where they need to get it right in their head first before they can take steps to overcome it."

 The catalyst to supporting others with sight loss

 Before long, Fraser was not just getting support from various charitable organisations, he was also getting involved and volunteering himself.
 One day his braille teacher introduced Fraser to an accessible smartphone app, which marked the first step of his journey into accessible technology.
 It was also about this time that his habilitation officer put him in touch with Guide Dogs.